Honolulu suspending road tests for driver’s licenses amid coronavirus concerns

 Honolulu officials said today the city will suspend all road tests to obtain a driver’s license through April 2 to help stem the spread of the coronavirus.

-The suspension will take effect Monday and also apply to road tests for a commerical driver’s license, the city’s Department of Customer Services said.
+The suspension will take effect Monday and also apply to road tests for a commercial driver’s license, the city’s Department of Customer Services said.

 All existing road test appointments will be rescheduled.
 Also, all driver’s license transactions continue to be by appointment only.